Skip to main content

 • An individual worked full-time in the U.K. for any period of 365 days, and at least one of these days fell into the specific tax year

-• Non-residents only pay tax on their U.K. income, not foreign income.
-U.K. residents usually pay tax on all their income, whether it’s from the U.K. or abroad.
+Non-residents only pay taxes on their U.K. income, not foreign income.
+U.K. residents usually pay taxes on all income, whether it’s from the U.K. or abroad.
 However, there are special rules for U.K. residents whose permanent home is abroad.

 Tax thresholds in the United Kingdom

-• In the United Kingdom, income tax thresholds depend upon:
+• In the U.K., income tax thresholds depend upon:

 • How much income is above Personal Allowance